K-Schubert/Swiss_Mountain_app/README.md

 ### Deployment

-- [ ] Use Starlette to deploy model.
+- [x] Use Starlette to deploy model.

-# The Bot
+# Remarks

+### Data Collection

 The bot was created using Selenium to crawl google images for a given search.
 It is programmed to scroll down to the end of the current page to display the maximum amount of images.
 Then the javascript code fetches the image urls.

-# Remarks

 ### Data Cleaning

 A big challenge of this project was the data cleaning (as always...), but using a pretrained ImageNet model allowed to reduce the number of images per class to 150-200 (they could probably have been even less) for model fine-tuning.
 Scraping the data from Google images was a simple task but ensuring proper labeling was tricky as many mountains look alike and I am by no means a mountain expert.
 Not all images contained nice angles of mountains, and I had to manually remove selfies, photos with weird angles (from the peak, looking downwards, etc.).
 I tried to keep photos with good angles and lighting that (taken from the base of the mountain or from a neighbouring peak).
-Cleaning the data significantly improved model accuracy to 84%, although we are not achieving the 95%+ accuracy for some more famous "toy" datasets.
+Cleaning the data significantly improved model test accuracy to 84%, although we are not achieving the 95%+ accuracy for some more famous "toy" datasets.
 This is certainly due to the fact that classifying mountains is a difficult task as the mountains mostly have the same textures (snow, rock or grass), similar shapes and that some images can contain multiple mountains/labels depending on the angle of the photo.

 ### Model Training